 Apple's iPad lineup is worth buying at any price, but it is also will sometimes go on sale on Black Friday.
 Check out this year's Black Friday iPad deals going on now!

 Apple currently offers four iPads, all of which can be configured with higher specs, and with so many options available, choosing the right one can feel a bit overwhelming.
 Luckily for you, you've come to the right place, as this is a battle between the iPad Pro (2020) vs. iPad (2020).

 The iPad Pro comes with a host of great features, including a better camera, a faster processor, and a LiDAR sensor, but it's not for everyone.
-If you're trying to decide between this model and the iPad Air 3, there are a few things you should know.
-The differences between the 2020 iPad Pro and the iPad Air 3 are few, but they are significant, so it all comes down to what you're looking to get out of your device.
+If you're trying to decide between this model and the iPad (2020), there are a few things you should know.
+The differences between the 2020 iPad Pro and the latest iPad are few, but they are significant, so it all comes down to what you're looking to get out of your device.

 |Processor||A12Z Bionic||A12 Bionic|